 Another reason is superficial pigmentation of the skin.
 This happens only in people with darker skin, such as those of Mediterranean descent.

 Dark circles under the eyes make you look tired.
-Although this problem is not necessarily associated with tiredness, fatigue and insomnia absolutely can contribute to this condition.
+Although this problem is not necessarily associated with tiredness, fatigue and insomnia can contribute to this condition.
 Lack of sleep may cause the veins under the eyes to fill with more blood, making skin look darker.

 How to Get Rid of Dark Circles Under the Eyes

-If the dark circles are due to superficial pigmentation, like in people with darker skin, applying lightning agents may help.
-Lightning agents must be used with caution as skin under the eyes is very sensitive.
-Alternatively, Intense Pulsed Light (IPL) or laser treatments may reduce pigmentation and erase dark circles.
+If the dark circles are due to superficial pigmentation, like in people with darker skin, applying lightening agents may help.
+Lightening agents must be used with caution as skin under the eyes is very sensitive.
+Alternatively, IPL (“Intense Pulsed Light”) or laser treatments may reduce pigmentation and erase dark circles.